 Your Christmas campaign needs to be well underway before Black Friday and Cyber Monday.

 Cyberweek kicks off Christmas sales.
-According to Australia Post’s e-commerce industry report, in 2019 Black Friday began on 29th November and kick-started Christmas spending, with volumes peaking in the first week of December.
+According to Australia Post’s e-commerce industry report, in 2019 Black Friday began on the 29th of November and kick-started Christmas spending, with volumes peaking in the first week of December.
 Australians are changing their spending habits by shopping earlier and taking advantage of popular sales.

 Online Christmas Shopping Is On The Rise